 - Start strengthening narrative with your councillors and health and wellbeing board.
 This is a good time to encourage cross-departmental buy-in on healthy eating action and align local activity with Government policy as highlighted in the strategy.
 But be brave and ready to go further.
 Indeed it is often trail-blazing local action that paves the way.

 Sugar Smart UK: Want your local area to become Sugar Smart?

-Fran Bernhardt is a Children's Food Campaign Coordinator where she specialises in restricting the sales and marketing of unhealthy food to children.
+Fran Bernhardt is a Children's Food Campaign Coordinator at Sustain where she specialises in restricting the sales and marketing of unhealthy food to children.
 Since 2018 she has been advising the Mayor of London's team to write and implement their groundbreaking Healthier Food Advertising Policy across the Transport for London network (AKA "the junk food ad ban").
-In addition, she now supports London boroughs to change their advertising policies.
+In addition, she now supports local authorities across the UK to change their advertising policies.